President: Bob Dodd

 The Cape Elizabeth Historical Preservation Society is located at Fort Williams at 1000 Shore Road, in Fort Williams Building #326 which was the Bachelor Officers Quarters.
 Normally, it is staffed on Thursdays from 9:00 a.m. – 12:00 p.m.
-Because we have recently moved and are still settling in, we have not resumed open hours.
+We are now open for visitors from 9:00 to noon.
 If you wish to do research in our holdings, please contact us to schedule an appointment.
-Email: firstname.lastname@example.org or telephone 207-808-8127.
+Email: email@example.com or telephone 207-808-8127.

 Please join us to preserve and promote interest in Cape's fascinating past.
 Members' benefits include lectures, outings, and the Society's newsletter "The Keeper" which highlights treasures from our archives.
 The annual membership fee is $25.00, and is due the first of September.
 Click here for a membership form.